blackout157w/addict50plus/BUILDGUIDE.md

 ![end](https://github.com/user-attachments/assets/64251e38-35f9-44e7-b2a0-229c0c8b8eaa)

-Completed by attaching the keycap The rotary encoder knob is approximately 17mm in diameter.
+Completed by attaching the keycaps.
+The rotary encoder knob is approximately 17mm in diameter.

 # Enjoy your keyboard life!